CivicActions/guidebook/about-this-guidebook/why-guidebook-is-open.md

 Working in the open embodies the [CivicActions culture](../about-civicactions/culture.md).
 It's how we think and how we want to be known.

-We've made our guidebook open and available publically so that:
+We've made our guidebook open and available publicly so that:

 -   Current employees and new hires can access it from wherever they are
 -   Potential job candidates can learn what we're about and why it's awesome to work here